 Business-to-business PR has undergone dramatic changes since the Rieses’ book.
-Fifteen years ago, there were many robust B-to-B publications across industries, boasting staff and circulation.
+Twenty years ago, there were many robust B-to-B vertical industry publications, boasting staff and circulation.
 There was also a healthy general press.
 PR was an exercise in developing contacts who could facilitate content placement.
-Today print publications—those that still exist—struggle for survival, and on-line publications, or those using both print and digital format, are constantly exploring ways to monetize the dissemination of content.
+Today print publications—those that still exist—struggle for survival, and on-line publications, or those using both print and digital format, are continually exploring ways to monetize the dissemination of content.

-This mini-history lesson illustrates the radical changes and challenges to developing a PR strategy since the turn of the century.
+This mini-history lesson illustrates the current challenges of developing a PR strategy.
 Yet the goal of PR remains the same: to create the perception of corporate leadership and credibility—and to influence buying preference based on those perceptions.

-What are some ways to enhance your company’s participation—and investment—in live events, particularly if your budget can’t handle trade journal or show daily advertising?
-Here are a few to consider:
+How can you enhance your company’s participation—and investment—in live events, particularly if your budget can’t handle trade journals or show daily advertising?
+Here are some ideas:

-Press Release: A well-written press release still has power and gets noticed.
-One caveat: make sure your press release announces something new and is not simply a puff piece.
-Or in other words, make sure it is something a publication will actually use.
+Press Release: Daniel Lippman notwithstanding, a well-written press release still has.
+One caveat: make sure your press release announces something new and is not merely a puff piece.
+Or in other words, make sure it is something the media will use without reservation.
 The news can be about your show offering, a promotion in your exhibit, a new product launch that will coincide with the event–anything that is news.
-And by all means, your release should be accompanied by some media—a photograph, an illustration, or a video, for example.
+More importantly, the 21st-century press release will tell a story about how your exhibit evolved and about the experiential component it offers.
+And of course, your release should be accompanied by some media—a photograph, an illustration, or a video, for example.

-Press Event: If you have really big news that will make your industry sit up and take notice, hold a press event.
+Press Event: If you have seriously big news that will make your industry sit up and take notice, hold a press event.
+But don’t just talk to (at) media representatives, involve them. as panelists, as speakers, as responders.
+Ask them to help you present by putting your announcement in context.
+Get creative with your press events.
+Tell a story.
+Don’t limit your invitations to people whose names appear on publications.
+Find the folks in your field who are active on Twitter and other social channels.
 You can hold it in your exhibit or off the floor.
 A great time to do this is at a breakfast meeting.
 Breakfast costs less than other meals and is welcome before starting a long day on the show floor.
-How about creating a press kit for attendees?
-A good idea as long as it is digital and as long as you hand it directly to the press contact.
-The old practice of paper press kits left in the press office where anyone could pick them up was a treasure trove for your competitors.

-Speaking Opportunities: Attendees at trade shows often cite “education” as one of the top reasons they attend.
-Submit an idea for a presentation that enhances your company’s perception as knowledgeable.
+Speaking Opportunities: According to industry statistics from research organizations such as the Center for Exhibition Industry Research (CEIR), attendees at trade shows cite “education” as one of the top reasons they attend.
+Submit an idea for a presentation that enhances your company’s position in thought leadership.
 To do this, you will have to contact show management well in advance—perhaps as much as a year–to learn when the call for papers is going out and how to get on the program.
 Work with your corporate marketing department to identify potential speakers.
-You don’t have to limit yourself to senior management; engineers, designers, and project managers can tell powerful stories.
+You don’t have to limit yourself to senior management; engineers, designers, and project managers can tell compelling and relatable stories.

 Social Media Campaigns: Lock in a hashtag for your company’s presence at the show and use that in tandem with the show hashtag.
-Take advantage of all available social media: Twitter, LinkedIn, Instagram, Facebook.
-Don’t fall into the trap of trying to determine which channel is “best”—no matter what your industry, your market is sufficiently diverse that attendees get information from multiple on-line sources.
+Take advantage of all available social media: Twitter, LinkedIn, Instagram, Facebook, YouTube.
+Don’t fall into the trap of trying to determine which channel is “best”—no matter what your industry, your market is sufficiently diverse that attendees get information from multiple online sources.
 Look into posting video from Facebook Live.
 Keep the posts short but informative and engaging.
-Post directly from your booth, and enlist colleagues not in attendance to post as well.
+Post directly from your exhibit and enlist colleagues not in attendance to post as well.

-In-Booth Promotions: What is going to happen when attendees visit your booth?
+In-Booth Experiences: What is going to happen when attendees visit your booth?
 You are planning ways to engage them, right?
-There are many ways to build buzz about the activity; social media, press releases, email campaigns and similar initiatives help you build pre-show excitement.
-There is a lot of work involved, but very little cost.
+There are many ways to build excitement about the experience; social media, press releases, email campaigns, and similar initiatives help you create pre-show excitement.
+There is a lot of work involved, but relatively minimal cost.
 Ask sales (well in advance) for their CRM lists.
 And while you’re at it, investigate the use of beacons to determine whether they will work with your in-booth messages and promotions.